Corniel/roslyn-test-tools/README.md

         .Verify();
 ```

-This will run your analyzer on the provide code, and throw a
+This will run your analyzer on the provided code, and throw a
 `VerificationFailed` exception if any expected issue did not raise or if any
 unexpected issue (or error) occurred.